syncfusion-content/jsp-docs/jsp/PivotChart/Axes.md

 ![](Chart-Axes_images/Chart-Axes_img3.png)

-### Label Customization
+### Label customization
-By using the `font` property of the axis, we can customize the labels – font family, color, opacity, size and font-weight.
+By using the `font` property of the axis, you can customize the font family, color, opacity, size, and font-weight of labels.

 {% highlight html %}